quicwg/multipath/draft-lmbdhk-quic-multipath.md

 the path over which these packets were sent.
 This is necessary to implement per path congestion control.

-When a packet is acknowledged, the state of the congestion control MUST be updated for the path where the acknowledge packet was originally sent.
+When a packet is acknowledged, the state of the congestion control MUST be updated for the path where the acknowledged packet was originally sent.
 The RTT is calculated based on the delay between the transmission of that packet and its first acknowledgement (see Section {{compute-rtt}}) and is used to update the RTT statistics for the sending path.